PyConPL/Book/2015/presentations/Whats_Eating_Python_performance/article.md

 ### Regression test suite

 Before you start it is crucial to prepare regression test suite that is comprehensive but yet quick-to-run.
-As test will be ran very often it is important that it in a reasonably amount of time.
+As test will be ran very often it is important that it will run in a reasonably amount of time.
 Consider, breaking the tests into fast and slow categories, if running full test suite takes too much time.

 ### Measuring execution time and tracking down the bottlenecks: Measuring and profiling tools